franckvalot/opencell-website-test/content/aboutus/story.md

     - content: 1200K€ in annual R&D spending
     - content: 55 FTEs based primarily in France and Morocco.
   content: >-
-    Opencell was created in 2015 to leverage an open source billing project that was initiated in 2007 by David Meyer, its current CEO.
-Its premise was based on the fact that a significant space exist for an integrated agile open source monetization platform capable of responding to on-demand or subscription based business models.
+    Opencell was created in 2015 to leverage an open source telco billing project initiated in 2007 by David Meyer, its current CEO.
+The company wanted to provide the first agile monetization platform capable of filling the gap between costly and cumbersome vertical billing solutions and the overly simplistic SaaS subscription billing solutions proposed by new operators.

     Four years later, Opencell is now the leading open source monetization